 Knowledge of the physical volcanology of the lava flows at Emperor Seamount sites is important for understanding the mechanisms and timescales of eruptions.
-Studies of the physical characteristics of historic lava flows on Hawaii have led to the means of linking outcropscale observations to important eruption parameters, such as flow volume, velocity, viscosity, relative eruption rate, and distance from source.
-We planned to measure flow thickness, direction, structure, vesicularity, and crystallinity in the recovered cores and to integrate this information with evidence for eruptive environment (submarine vs. subaerial and volcano flank vs. summit) and secular variation measurements from the paleomagnetic studies to estimate timescales for the recovered sections.
+Studies of the physical characteristics of historic lava flows at Hawaii have led to the means of linking outcrop-scale observations to important eruption parameters, such as flow volume, velocity, viscosity, relative eruption rate, and distance from source.
+We planned to measure flow thickness, direction, structure, vesicularity, and crystallinity in the recovered cores.
+We planned to integrate this information with evidence for an eruptive environment (submarine vs. subaerial and volcano flank vs. summit) and secular variation measurements from the paleomagnetic studies to estimate timescales for the recovered sections.